A very warm welcome to Telford Infant School!

 Criteria for Admission:

-2. Children living in the priority area who have a brother or sister at the school at the time of admission.
+- Criterion 4a: Children living in the priority area for the school, who will have a sibling attending the same school in the Year 1 or 2 at the time of admission in September 2022.

-3. Children living in the priority area who have a brother or sister at the partner junior school at the time of admission.
+- Criterion 4b: Children living in the priority area for the school, who will have a sibling attending the partner junior school in Years 3 - 6 at the time of admission in September 2022*

-4. Other children living in the priority area.
+- Criterion 5: Other children living in the priority area for the school.

-5. Children living outside the priority area who have a brother or sister at the school at the time of admission.
+- Criterion 6a: Children living outside the priority area for the school, who will have a sibling attending the same school in Year 1 or 2 at the time of admission in September 2022.

-6. Children living outside the priority area who have a brother or sister at the partner junior school at the time of admission.
+- Criterion 6b: Children living outside the priority area for the school, who will have a sibling attending the partner junior school in Years 3 - 6 at the time of admission in September 2022*

-7. Other children living outside the priority area.
+- Criterion 7: Other children living outside the priority area for the school.

 Within each criterion priority is given in order of straight line distance between the home address and school.
 The shortest distance has the highest priority.
 Our school’s priority area is defined on the Warwickshire Admissions website.
 Please follow the link below: